 - If you don’t have a grill or panini machine then simply toast the bread either using a toaster or skillet.

 - The type of bread you use is up to you.
 Just note that artisan bread, ciabatta, baguettes or sourdough bread are preferred.

 - You can omit the onion but I recommend trying it.
 It adds some extra flavor to this turkey cranberry panini.

 - In a skillet/frying pan, heat 1 tablespoon of oil and add sliced onion in.
 Sauté for 3-4 minutes on medium heat.
 When done, add cranberry sauce and stir it around.
 If the sauce is too thick, add a little water (2-3 tablespoons).
 Simmer for a minute before transferring the mixture into a bowl.

 - Put the skillet back on the stove and add the remaining oil.
 Throw in sliced turkey breast pieces and let it brown slightly.
 When ready, turn off the heat.

-Drizzle the top with little olive oil (½ tsp).
+- Drizzle the top with little olive oil (½ teaspoon).
 Grill in a pre-heated panini machine for about 2 minutes or until it looks to your liking.